mahendra-shinde/ci-cd-march25/05-maven-job.md

 Save the configuration and just wait for 2 minutes for build to trigger Once build is finished, check `Console Output` and `Workspace`

 ## Collect The artifacts

+1. Create a new jenkins `Freestyle Job` with name `job-3` and use following configuration.

 ```yaml
 General: